 When you establish and document clear limits for others regarding your schedule, responsiveness, and availability, you manage everyone’s expectations and improve communication.
-A team boundaries agreement that clearly outlines both individual and group availability is a great start.
+Setting boundaries at work is supported by a team boundaries agreement that clearly outlines both individual and group availability is a great start.
 Ongoing reminders, such as signaling via Slack status updates, and referring individuals to documentation will decrease reactivity.

 Accessible and transparent information means that you don’t have to rely on other people’s time to get the information you need and vice versa.
 Document decisions, resolutions, and processes proactively in shared handbooks, documents and folders, recorded videos, and written meeting summaries.